-Tau Day is a mathematical holiday celebrating an alternative to the well-known constant π (pi), which represents the ratio of a circle’s circumference to its diameter, approximately 3.14.
-While π has its own holiday on March 14, mathematics professor Robert Palais of the University of Utah proposed a more accurate constant to describe the relationship between a circle’s circumference and its radius.
-This alternative constant, known as tau (τ), equals 2π (approximately 6.28) and is celebrated annually on June 28.
+Tau Day is a mathematical holiday that celebrates an alternative to the famous constant π (pi), which represents the ratio of a circle’s circumference to its diameter (approximately 3.14).
+While Pi Day is observed on March 14, mathematics professor Robert Palais from the University of Utah proposed a more natural constant based on the circle’s radius rather than its diameter.
+This constant, called tau (τ), equals 2π—approximately 6.28—and is celebrated annually on June 28.

 History